 References and Footnotes

-In an attempt to stop propagating “bad gouge” and circular research, I will endeavor to put accurate references and footnotes here on some key items from my website posts.
+In an attempt to stop propagating “bad gouge” and circular research, I will endeavor to put accurate, authoritative references and footnotes here on some key items in my website posts.

 This is also your Required Reading List.

 This will be a work in progress.
 In no particular citation order for now:

 1) MACSOG Document Study, Draft, 10JULY70, MACSOG Communications; Appendix G, Declassified, as redacted. www.dod.gov/pubs/foi/reading_room/520-17.pdf

 2) The Lonely Vigil by Walter Lord.
 Coast watchers in the Solomons.

 3) Military Communications, A Test for Technology, The US Army in Vietnam, John D Bergen, Center of Military History, United States Army, 1986

 4) The US Army in WWII, The Technical Series, The Signal Corps, The Test.
 Ken Roberts Greenfield, Department of the Army, 1957